caksoylar/keymap-drawer/KEYMAP_SPEC.md

 ## `combos`

-This is an optional field that contains a list of combo specs, each of which is a mapping that can have the following fields:
+This is an optional field that contains a list of `ComboSpec`s, each of which is a mapping that can have the following fields:

 | field name (alias)  | type                                              | default value | description                                                                                                                                                                       |
 | ------------------- | ------------------------------------------------- | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |